 Dr. D. Betsy McCoach is a professor of Research Methods, Measurement, and Evaluation and a faculty member in the M.S. in Data Science program at the University of Connecticut.
-She has extensive experience in structural equation modeling, longitudinal data analysis, hierarchical linear modeling, instrument design, and factor analysis.
+She has extensive experience in latent variable and structural equation modeling, longitudinal data analysis, hierarchical linear modeling, instrument design, and factor analysis.
 Her substantive areas of research interest include gifted education.
-Betsy has published over 100 peer reviewed journal articles, book chapters, and books, including Introduction to Modern Modeling Methods (2021) with Dakota Cintron, Multilevel Modeling Methods with Introductory and Advanced Applications (2022), with Ann O’Connell and Bethany Bell, Multilevel Modeling of Educational Data with Ann O’Connell and Instrument Development in the Affective Domain (3rd edition), co-authored with Robert K. Gable and John P. Madura.
+Betsy has published over 100 peer reviewed journal articles, book chapters, and books, including Introduction to Modern Modeling Methods (2021) with Dakota Cintron, Multilevel Modeling Methods with Introductory and Advanced Applications (2022), with Ann O’Connell and Bethany Bell, Multilevel Modeling of Educational Data with Ann O’Connell and Instrument Development in the Affective Domain (3rd edition), co-authored with Robert K. Gable.
 Betsy served as the founding co-editor for the Journal of Advanced Academics and co-editor of Gifted Child Quarterly.
-Betsy is the current Director of DATIC, where she teaches summer workshops in Longitudinal Modeling, Structural Equation Modeling, Multilevel Modeling, and she is the founder and conference chair of the Modern Modeling Methods conference, held at UCONN every May.
-Betsy currently serves as a Co-Principal Investigator and research methodologist on several federally funded research grants, including Project Early Vocabulary Intervention, the National Center for Research on Gifted Education, Evaluating the Impact of Integrated Behavior and Reading Multi-Tiered Systems of Support in Elementary Schools, and Project NEEDs2, all funded by IES, and Science of Learning and Art of Communication (SLAC), funded by NSF.
+Betsy is the founder and conference chair of the Modern Modeling Methods conference, held at UCONN every May.
+Betsy has served as a Co-Principal Investigator and research methodologist on several federally funded research grants, including Project Early Vocabulary Intervention, the National Center for Research on Gifted Education, Evaluating the Impact of Integrated Behavior and Reading Multi-Tiered Systems of Support in Elementary Schools, and Project NEEDs2, all funded by IES, and Science of Learning and Art of Communication (SLAC), funded by NSF.
 Betsy is past chair of several AERA SIGs, including the Structural Equation Modeling SIG, Multilevel Modeling SIG, Educational Statisticians SIG, and Research on Giftedness, Creativity, and Talent Development SIG.
 Betsy is a fellow of the American Psychological Association, Division 5.
 Betsy is also the 2018 (inaugural) winner of the Dr. Perry A. Zirkel Distinguished Teaching Award.